CSC207-UofT/course-project-group-020/phase2/accessibility.md

    This program would less likely be used by an older demographic as they tend to not be inclined towards digital methods of function.
 However, we could also infer that they are the most likely to need such a program as with age, memory declines and the older demographic doesn't have a clear understanding of the digital world and could therefore benefit from the password generator feature.
+This program is also less likely to be used by non-English speakers, since we only offer this program in English, and someone who only speaks French would not be able to understand the user interface.